USS Zouave: Service history

 Zouave cut her towlines; backed up; and, upon pulling free, resumed her firing.
 Lookouts on the tug thus spotted a signal on Minnesota—which had also grounded but was still in the fight—asking for assistance.
 While the tug was heading for that plucky Union blockader, she was hit "by a shot which carried away our rudder-post and one of the blades of her propeller wheel."
-Unable to steer and moving straight toward Virginia, Zouave backed up and used her hawser "over our port quarter" to keep moving toward USS Minnesota.
+Unable to steer and move straight toward Virginia, Zouave backed up and used her hawser "over our port quarter" to keep moving toward USS Minnesota.
 During the passage, USS Whitehall arrived on the scene and assisted Zouave to her destination.
 The battle-damaged tug lay alongside Minnesota throughout the night, ready to assist the Union ships insofar as she was able.
 The next day, Zouave was upstaged by the newly arrived USS Monitor during that novel ironclad's epic battle with Virginia.
 On 11 March, she proceeded, in tow, to the Baltimore Navy Yard for repairs.

 Zouave returned to Hampton Roads on 3 May 1862.
 She spent the next six months deployed in Hampton Roads and surrounding waters on guard duty as an armed tug.
 She also carried out picket and dispatch assignments.
 On 26 October 1862, Zouave received instructions to hail USS Delaware, then cruising between the Piankatank and York Rivers, Virginia, and ordering her to report to Hampton Roads to prepare for duty in the North Carolina sounds.
 On 29 October 1862 at Rip Raps, Virginia, after Delaware failed to acknowledge Zouave's recognition signal, Zouave mistakenly fired on Delaware, taking the steamer for a Confederate blockade runner.
 Returning to Hampton Roads, Zouave and USS Young America towed monitor USS Passaic to the Washington Navy Yard for repairs on 30 November 1862.
 On 18 January 1863, Zouave captured the small schooner J. C. MoCabe and six prisoners in the James River; and, on the night of 11 and 12 April 1863, she participated in a reconnaissance of Jamestown Island in the James.
 She served as part of the Union force capturing the formidable Confederate position at Hill's Point on the Nansemond River, Virginia, on 20 April 1863.
 This relieved Union army positions near Suffolk, Virginia, of Southern pressure.